gabriel-marchetti/Obsidian_Vault_2/Faculdade/IC/Papers/minimax-group-fairness-algorithms-nd-experiments.md

 ## Section Figures:
 ![[Pasted image 20251127154230.png|center]]
 Location: 6.2 - Linear Regression Experiments.
-Figure 1 Description:
+Figure 1 Description:  We can see that there is no inflation in advantaged groups.
+This implies in more weight over disadvantaged groups in image at the middle.
+Moreover we can see in the right image that there is a tradeoff between $\texttt{population error X max group error}$.

 ![[Pasted image 20251127154259.png|center]]
 Location: 6.2.1 - Comparing Minimax to Equality.
-Figure 2 Description:
+Figure 2 Description: As we can see here the Equal-Outcomes way inflated the error in groups that were easier to predict, such as Summer and Autumn.
+In contrast, the Minimax way inflated the error in easier to predict groups, but it was way less inflated than the Equal-Outcomes.

 ![[Pasted image 20251127154427.png|center]]
 Location: 6.2.2 - Relaxing Fairness Constraints.
-Figure 3 Description:
+Figure 3 Description: As we can see as we relax $\gamma$ we see that $\texttt{max population error}$ increases, as theory suggests.
+But we can control this trade-off via this $\gamma$ parameter.

 ![[Pasted image 20251127154526.png|center]]
 Location: 6.3.1 - Comparing Minimax to Equality
-Figure 4 Description:
+Figure 4 Description: A less smooth visualization of Figure 2 happens when we are under classification methods, i.e., Equal-Outcomes inflate error, Minimax also does but more controlled.

 ![[Pasted image 20251127154623.png|center]]
 Location: 6.3.2 - Relaxation and Pareto Curves.
-Figure 5 Description:
+Figure 5 Description:  Apparently when you use a convex loss function  this trade-off tends to be smooth.

 ![[Pasted image 20251127154703.png|center]]
 Location: 6.3.3 - False Positive and False Negative Rates.
-Figure 6 Description:
+Figure 6 Description: You can use other ways of measuring max group error (through FP as shown) and all the previous results will still hold.

 ![[Pasted image 20251127154758.png|center]]
 Location: 6.4.1 - Demonstrating Generalization - Regression.
-Figure 7 Description:
+Figure 7 Description: The method can be generalized to hold for $\texttt{train-tess split}$ under regression

 ![[Pasted image 20251127154843.png|center]]
 Location: Demonstrating Generalization - Classification.
-Figure 8 Description:
+Figure 8 Description: The method can be generalized to hold $\texttt{train-test split}$ under classification.
 # 1.e) First Read.

 ## Classification of the paper: